Corynebacterium diphtheriae Culture

 No growth of Corynebacterium diphtheriae

-A negative result is evidence against a diagnosis of diphtheria but does not definitively rule out this disease (eg, culture may be negative because of prior antimicrobial therapy)
+A negative result is evidence against a diagnosis of diphtheria but does not definitively rule out this disease since culture may be negative because of prior antimicrobial therapy or organism present below the limit of detection of the assay.

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature